 We also have up to have 21 part-time Cumbria Bursary awards (worth £1,500 in total over the first three years of the course - £500 cash in each year).
 Recipients must be studying at least 50% and registered on a minimum three year award.
 Specific criteria will apply and awards to students living outside of England may be subject to Government guidance and regulations.
-If you are a part-time student wishing to apply for a Cumbria Bursary, please download the application form.
+If you are a part-time student wishing to apply for a Cumbria Bursary NSP award application forms are available to download here.

 Awards will be allocated according to specific criteria.
 Where there are more students who meet the criteria than there are awards, these will be allocated according to the prioritisation criteria.

 Please note it is important that you apply for income assessed student finance as early as possible and consent to share your financial information with us.